Sony A58 vs A6300

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Sony Alpha SLT-A58 and Sony Alpha A6300 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the A58 does not offer wifi capability.
+In contrast, the A58 does not provide wifi capability.

-Both the A58 and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the A58 and the A6300 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Further information on the features and operation of the A58 and A6300 can be found, respectively, in the Sony A58 Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Sony A58 and the Sony A6300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.